cau-placc/haskell-src-transformation/README.md

 * `src` contains the source code of the project

+  * `src/exe` contains modules for the command line interface
+  * `src/lib` contains modules for the conde transformation library
   * `src/test` contains modules that have been translated to test certain features

 * `example` contains some examples that have been transformed by hand using Wadler's algorithm.